mhansen/graphviz-docs/index.md

 <h1><strong>Welcome to Graphviz</strong></h1>

-Please join the brand new (March 2020) <a href="https://graphviz.discourse.group" target="_blank">Graphviz forum</a> to ask questions and discuss Graphviz.
+Please join the brand new (March 2020) <a href="https://forum.graphviz.org" target="_blank">Graphviz forum</a> to ask questions and discuss Graphviz. <b>Note: </b> The URL is new since May 6 2020.
+Please update your bookmarks.

 <h2><strong>What is Graphviz?</strong></h2>